noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Generates a new DH keypair.

  * **`DH(privkey, pubkey)`**: Performs a DH calculation and returns an output sequence of bytes.
-If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.
+If the function detects an invalid public key, the output may be all zeros or any other value that doesn't leak information about the private key.
+For reasons discussed in Section 8 it is recommended for the function to have a **null public key value** that always yields the same output, regardless of private key.
+For example, the DH functions in Section 9 always map a DH public key of all zeros to an output of all zeros.

  * **`DHLEN`** = A constant specifying the size of public keys in bytes.